Hayden-Cao/Nvidia-Container-Setup/README.md

 sudo systemctl restart docker
 ```

-## Step 3: Verify that Docker has access to your GPU)
+## Step 3: Verify that Docker has access to your GPU

 Enter the command

 ```bash
 nvidia-smi
 ```

+## Step 4: Edit the docker-compose.yml (and run_sim.sh file if you are using my scripts)